Dermotholmes/Google-Music-Play-list-export-snippet/readme.md

 * Copy and paste the code snippet into the console area and press enter
 * Wait for the snippet to run through all songs in the list
 * When you see the console display the message "Play list copied to clipboard" the script has finished and the results have been copied to your computers clipboard
-* You can now open any program such as Word, Excel or a text editor and paste (ctrl + V) to pate this play list information
+* You can now open any program such as Word, Excel or a text editor and paste (ctrl + V) to paste this play list information

-## Why would I want this?

-This snippet was designed to help move from Google Play Music to another music streaming service.

 ## Multiple play lists?